-For new partnerships, these forms are submitted to ADC together (i.e. partner and programme together) and also include a risk template.
+For new partnerships, the ADC2a and ADC2b forms are submitted to ADC together (i.e. partner and programme together) and also include a risk template.
 For a new programme proposal at an existing partnership, only form ADC2b is required.
-Details of how to set up a collaborative partnership and the approvals required are available at: https://herts365.sharepoint.com/sites/Learning-and-teaching-resources-and-support/SitePages/Academic-Quality.aspx)
+Details of how to set up a collaborative partnership and the approvals required are available at: https://herts365.sharepoint.com/sites/Organisation-structure-and-departments/SitePages/Centre-for-Academic-Quality-Assurance-(CAQA).aspx.